 Cloud Storage Comparison – The Best Cloud Services

 Are you looking for a cloud to backup your data - have it available wherever you are and to share files easily with others?
 We can help you with a quick and simple overview of the most commonly used cloud providers.
-The differences between Dropbox, Google Drive and the others are sometimes very small.
+The differences between Dropbox, Box, OneDrive, Google Drive, and the others are sometimes very small.
 But still, there is a perfect fit of a cloud for everyone.

 Security is another very important aspect of the cloud.
 Even if a cloud provider assures you of the safety of your data, it does not mean that nobody can ever access it.
 If they encrypt the data they still hold the keys to decrypt it when they feel the need to.
 Therefore, the cloud-provider could access and scan the data for its own interests, or hand it over to authorities.